Kimbsy/y-combinator-animation/script.md

 ```

 Okayyy so I see some anonymous functions, lots of anonymous functions... lots of nested anonymous functions.
 This isn't exactly self-documenting code here :/

+So the technical definition was a bit obtuse, and the implementation on it's own wasn't too much help.
+Let's try a different approach and break it down, starting from the bottom up.

+## What is it used for?

+> Doing recursion in languages that don’t have recursion.

+When does that happen?
+What languages don't have recursion?
+Or, I don't know, other lesser forms of iterating.
+There's mapping, filtering, reduction, transduction...
+I dunno, for loops?

+Well if you're working in the Lambda Calculus then you don't have access to any of these.
+How often does one work with a purely mathematical computational calculus?
+Arguably not every day.

+Maybe you're writing your own language, and you're trying to do so in a pure functional way with only immutable values, then you'll find implementing recursion to be pretty tricky.

+Okay, so clearly the Y Combinator is incredibly useful and applicable in a broad set of circumstances...

+## How does it work?

+So the Y Combinator somehow gives us recursion without using recursion.
+What kind of magic allows this?
+Turns out it's just good old fashioned functions, albeit some pretty abstract and difficult to think about functions.

 ## Clojure primer